 The value of digital reconstruction in accident investigation 🔍

-This case demonstrates that 3D documentation serves not only to visualize damage but as an expert calculation tool.
+This case demonstrates that 3D documentation not only serves to visualize damage but as an expert calculation tool.
 By integrating sonar, photogrammetry, and simulation software, it is possible to determine not only liability but the exact mechanics of the incident.
-For scene analysts, this forensic workflow opens a new avenue for quantifying impacts on port infrastructure, where physical evidence is ephemeral and model precision is key to the technical report.
+For scene analysts, this forensic workflow opens a new avenue for quantifying impacts on port infrastructure, where physical evidence is ephemeral and model precision is the key to the technical opinion.

-How can the fracture sequence and impact energy in a pier crack caused by a propeller be determined using photogrammetry and finite element simulation techniques?
+How can the fracture sequence and impact energy in a dock crack caused by a propeller be determined using photogrammetry and finite element simulation techniques?

 (PS: In scene analysis, every scale witness is a small anonymous hero.)